All Episodes

 I love this kid.

-This kid is uh, you know, the he's like a parent's dream, except nightmare too.
+This kid is, you know, he's like a parent's dream, except nightmare too, because you know who he reminds me of?

 Me.

-Yeah, I don't envy your mother in law.
+Yeah, I don't envy your mother-in-law.

 God rest their souls.